52North/pygeoapi/docs/source/language.rst

 ----------------

 Hardcoded strings in pygeoapi templates are translated using the Babel translation system.

-By default, pygeoapi stores translation files in the `locale` directory at the root of the source code repository.
-This value can be overriden in the pygeoapi configuration with the `server.locale_dir` directive.
+Translation files are stored on the `/locale` folder.
 Translators can follow these steps to prepare their environment for translations.

 1. Extract from latest code the keys to be translated.
 These keys are captured in a `.pot` file.
-Note that the `.pot` file is not to be stored in version control, but as an intermediary file used to update `locale/*/LC_MESSAGES/messages.po` files:
+Note that the `.pot` file is not to be stored in version control, but as an intermediary file used to update `/locale/*/LC_MESSAGES/messages.po` files:

    .. code-block:: bash